zcashe/cse15l-lab-reports/lab2.md

 When we reload the new page with /add-message?s=Yo Wassup&user=Lil bro the URI objects changes so now the url query value is now changed to ?s=Yo+Wassup&user=Lil+bro.
-The url path value does gets updated to /add-message again.
+The url path value gets updated to /add-message again.

-Once again the string array parameters is updated to be a string array split at the = and & signs, making it a length 4 array where
+Once again the string array parameters is updated to be a string array of the query split at the = and & signs, making it a length 4 array where

 Parameters[0] = s